Edelweiss (song): Misconceptions

-The great popularity of the song has led many of its audience to believe that it is an Austrian folk song or even the official national anthem.
-However, Austria's official anthem is "Land der Berge, Land am Strome", and the anthem used from 1929 until the Anschluss was "Sei gesegnet ohne Ende".
+Perceived authenticity of the song has led to a misconception that it is an Austrian folk song or a national anthem rather than a work composed for the entertainment world.
+In fact, Austria's current official anthem is Land der Berge, Land am Strome.
+Further, the former anthem, from 1929 until the Anschluss was Sei gesegnet ohne Ende (associated with the Federal State of Austria, when the story begins).

-There is similar confusion about another song co-authored by Hammerstein, "Ol' Man River" from the musical Show Boat, which is widely (though erroneously) believed to be an African-American spiritual.
-The similarity between the misconceptions about the two songs has been noted by two writers, both of whom see it as testament to Hammerstein's talents.
-Alyson McLamore, in her book Musical Theater: An Appreciation, writes, "The last song to be written for the show was 'Edelweiss,' a tender little homage to a native flower of Austria that has the effect of authentic Austrian folksong, much as 'Ol' Man River' struck listeners as a genuine African American spiritual."
-Hugh Fordin, in his biography of Oscar Hammerstein, writes about "the ability of the authors to simulate the quality of an authentic folk song...
-'Ol' Man River' had the ring of a black laborer's song...
-Thirty years later, 'Edelweiss' was widely believed to be an old Austrian song, though Oscar...composed it for the Sound of Music."

-Theodore Bikel, in his autobiography, Theo (2002), wrote that, after a performance, he was once approached by a native Austrian who said, "I love that Edelweiss" and then added, with total confidence, "Of course, I have known it for a long time, but only in German".
+Alyson McLamore, in her book Musical Theater: An Appreciation wrote, "The last song to be written for the show was 'Edelweiss,' a tender little homage to a native flower of Austria that has the effect of authentic Austrian folksong."
+Hugh Fordin, in his biography of Oscar Hammerstein, wrote "'Edelweiss' was widely believed to be an old Austrian song, though Oscar … composed it for the Sound of Music."
+Theodore Bikel wrote that he was approached by a native Austrian who said, "I love that Edelweiss" and then added, with total confidence, "Of course, I have known it for a long time, but only in German".

-Another misconception about the song is that it is a real-life Nazi anthem, even though "Edelweiss" is not a pro-Nazi song within the context of The Sound of Music, nor did the song even exist during the Nazi era.
+A misconception about the song is that it was a Nazi anthem but it was not written until long after the Nazi Germany was vanquished.
+A different song, titled Es war ein Edelweiss, was, however, composed by Herms Niel for the German Army in 1941.